aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 **K A DF | CF T S CI C | D L**

 The scale set on the “rear” of the 520 is the same as that of the 700.

+Another unique feature of the Model 520/700 is the case.
+For each of the rules, its case is the standard leather case for its size, but with a table of equivalents and settings for conversion factors set into a window added to the case.

 ## Conclusion